digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

 ## Definition
-# Representation Information - 1/2
+# Representation Information

 The **Representation Information** is information necessary to render and understand the bit sequences constituting the Content Data Object.

+Example: Description of the hardware and software needed

 <!--presenter notes